shimming-toolbox/siemens-fire/README.md

 <a name="python-modules"></a>
 ## 2. Python modules
-To perform shimming with _Shimmin Toolbox_ on the scanner, we use different python modules linked to each acquisition :
+To perform shimming with _Shimmin Toolbox_ on the scanner, different python modules are linked to each acquisition :

 1. Localizer : No python module
 2. MP-RAGE : Creation of the masked ROI with `st_masking.py`